 What Is a JUUL?

-A JUUL is an e-cigarette device manufactured by the company JUUL Labs, Inc.
+A JUUL is an e-cigarette device manufactured by JUUL Labs, Inc.

-In 2017, PAX Labs, parent company to JUUL Labs, Inc. made JUUL into an independent company after the device’s quick rise to prominence.
+In 2017, PAX Labs, the parent company of JUUL Labs, Inc., made JUUL into an independent company after the device’s quick rise to prominence.

 In no time at all, JUUL took the vaping industry by storm.